gordon518/reactLogin/readMe.md

 B Run "node app.js" in the command window.<br>
 C Open VSCode-v1.55.0<br>
 D Install the extension of "Debugger for Chrome" for VSCode.<br>
-E Set breakpoint in react code.<br>
+E Set breakpoint in react code in VSCode.<br>
 F Click "Run and Debug" in the left tool bar.<br>
 G Select "React:8888" on top bar, then click the "Start Debugging" icon to open chrome.<br>
 H Operate in chrome, make the web page to reach the breakpoint.
 Then debug in VsCode.<br>
 I If changing react code, it need to run "npm run pack" again to build react in debug mode.<br>

-3.2 debug react code with webpack-dev-server<br>
+3.2 debug react code with webpack-dev-server(Recommended)<br>
 A Run "node app.js" in the command window to start node API server.<br>
 B Run "npm run start" in another command window to start webpack-dev-server.<br>
 C Open VSCode-v1.55.0<br>
 D Install the extension of "Debugger for Chrome" for VSCode.<br>
-E Set breakpoint in react code.<br>
+E Set breakpoint in react code in VSCode.<br>
 F Click "Run and Debug" in the left tool bar.<br>
 G Select "React:3000" on top bar, then click the "Start Debugging" icon to open chrome.<br>
 H Operate in chrome, make the web page to reach the breakpoint.
 Then debug in VsCode.<br>
+I If changing react code, don't need to restart webpack-dev-server, it will take effect immediately.

 4 Debug node code<br>
 A Open VSCode-v1.55.0<br>